Program in Judaic Studies

 A sound program of study will involve both historical range (courses in premodern and modern periods) and disciplinary breadth.
 While a junior paper in the field is not required, students are encouraged to explore the field of Judaic studies in their junior-year independent work.
 A freshman seminar may count as one of the required courses.
 Depending on other course work, Hebrew language courses may count toward the requirements with the approval of the program director.

-Each student's course of study must be approved by the program director as well as by the departmental representative in the student's department of concentration.
+Each student's course of study must be approved by the program director as well as by the director of undergraduate studies in the student's department of concentration.
 The certificate requirements are compatible with a concentration in any humanities or social sciences department.

 The program encourages students to consider studying in Israel, either for a semester or for a summer.
 Study in Israel provides an excellent opportunity to improve one's knowledge of Hebrew as well as to pursue other topics of interest.
 There are a number of intensive summer language programs in Hebrew and Yiddish in Israel, the United States, the United Kingdom, and elsewhere.
 Courses taken abroad, other than elementary language, may count for up to two of the program's required courses.